Unboxed-Software/solana-course/content/hello-world-program.md

 Program accounts store the executable programs (e.g. instruction logic) and process instructions.
 There are two types of program accounts:

 - Native program accounts which refer to Solana’s native programs (e.g. System Program)
-- All other program accounts
+- All other program accounts (which are owned by a native program referred to as the BPF (Berkeley Packet Filter) Loader)

 The diagram below demonstrates the relationship between program accounts and data accounts: